About Us: MEET OUR TEAM

 Brandon David, Facilitator and cheif IDEA Ambassador

 Brandon David has always "dreamed" about video games and began creating his own, coding with MIT's Scratch at the Computer Clubhouse, while in middle school.
 Developing extraordinary skill within the language, he's branched out to additional programming languages and sciences, however, his love of creation remains with Scratch and "mods" of the program.
 Visiting MIT at the 2010 ICCN Teen Summit, Brandon met the creators of the program before returning to Chicago and engaging many peers in his love of video games.
 At Lakeview High School (and now at City Colleges), Brandon brings his vast enthusiasm and analytic eye to all youth.
-He's been the Master of Ceremonies at the 2014, 2015 and 2016 Cardboard Challenges, led Cardboard Switching at the Intuit Center for Outsider Art and has assisted at many other CodeCreate workshops, including explorations of programming, music video production and digital 3D design at the Disney Magnet Schools, Crafty Coding II, the 2015 Glenwood Avenue Arts Festival and the 2014 and 2015 South Side Maker Faires.
+He's been the Master of Ceremonies at the 2014, 2015 and 2016 Cardboard Challenges, was a featured keynote speaker at the 2017 Youth in Motion opening reception, led Cardboard Switching at the Intuit Center for Outsider Art and has assisted at many other CodeCreate workshops, including explorations of programming, music video production and digital 3D design at the Disney Magnet Schools, Crafty Coding II, the 2015 Glenwood Avenue Arts Festival and the 2014 and 2015 South Side Maker Faires.
 In addition to intensively exploring technology, math and science, Brandon also practices martial arts regularly with his older brother, Terrance, a fellow Computer Clubhouse alumnus (and, now, Coordinator).
 Brandon's enthusiasm, skill and showmanship are obvious benefits to CodeCreate but he also serves as a model for beautifully realized technology, art and design education.

 Laura Christman, collaboration manager, EVALUATOR and facilitator*